- This event has passed.

 The intended audience includes those working in the food industry, such as farmers, retailers, wholesalers, supervisors, mid-level managers, technical and non-technical personnel, quality professionals, production personnel, marketing professionals, sales persons, and those in the export/import business.
 A thorough knowledge of your food operations, including food safety problems that have occurred or have the potential to occur, is important to the development of your HACCP Plans.

 Online registration is below.
 Payment is not online and may be completed by emailing email@example.com or calling an assistant at 808 956 8588.
+Incentives are available to Hawaii Food Manufacturers Association members.
 Details of the November 2-3, 2017 course are in the brochure.